top of page

 or

 The statement of your goals will be straightforward, and will mirror what you write for other schools.
 Keep in mind to signal some broadness to your goal.
-For example, you may want to be Commissioner of the NBA, but there is only one job in the world, and setting that as your goal risks positioning you as a potential disappointed alumni if you don’t succeed.
+For example, you may want to be Commissioner of the NBA, but there is only one job in the world, and setting that as your goal risks positioning you as a potential disappointed alumni if you don’t get that job.

 Most of your goals statement should explain how your experience and background positions you to succeed at your stated goal.
 Aim for unique experiences that align to important skills needed to succeed.
 For instance, a passion for personal investing often drives people to want to join buy-side investing firms, but it is something many people do, and the skills needed at an institutional level are often different than your personal trading.
 While word limits are tight, also try to weave in what motivates you to pursue this goal.